North Kosovo crisis (2022–2026): August

+September

+On 4 September, Special Prosecution of Kosovo filed an indictment against Jelena Đukanović, charging her with actively assisting the Serbian Security and Intelligence Agency (BIA) by providing sensitive documents she accessed through her position at the OSCE.

+On September 9, Kosovo police closed two parallel Serbian institutions in North Mitrovica.
+The two institutions were closed, the Branch of the Republic Pension and Disability Insurance Fund and the Branch of the Republic Health Insurance Fund.

 October

+On 12 October, local elections were held in Kosovo.
+After three years, the Serb List returned to power in the four Serb-majority municipalities in North Kosovo, reinstating ethnic Serb mayors.
+The result reestablished Serbian political control in the municipalities.

 On 16 October, at 10:30 AM, the Kosovo Security Forces accidentally entered North Kosovo with two army trucks and a Humvee, violating their pact signed with NATO in 2013.
 Veton Elshani claimed that the KSF had entered the region on accident due to a mistake with their GPS.
 The Serbian government for Kosovo called the incident a "direct violation of strong NATO guarantees".

 November

 On 3 November 2025, the Kosovo Police issued a press release informing the public about an incident that occurred near the Kosovo–Serbia border.
 Millan Vukashinović, a member of the Kosovar Insurance Bureau, was reportedly attacked and abducted by several masked men wearing camouflage uniforms without any identifying symbols, inside the territory of Kosovo.
 The incident was confirmed by witnesses and by Vukashinović’s lawyer.
 The Kosovo Police have accused Serbia’s Gendarmerie of being behind the attack.
 Vukashinović is currently hospitalized in Niš.

+On 6 November 2025, Brigadier General Luca Piperni told reporters during an interview that NATO is ready to send more troops to Kosovo if tensions get worse.